Mike Toglia Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to give up the second-most home runs in baseball (140 total, 1.4 per game).
+- Nationals pitchers combine to give up 141 total home runs at a rate of 1.4 per game (second-most in the league).

 © 2023 Data Skrive.
 All rights reserved.